Jonathan-Mandl/Ex4/README.md

  - SocketIO.cpp
  - DefaultIO.h

 The CLI.cpp class is the program that manage the menue.
-It use commands array that contain command objects.
+It use commands array that contain command objects sutable to the menue optins. that mean for option 1 the commans contain object type command1, for option 2 the commans contain object type command2, ect..